ANSI/ISEA 105-2016 Affects Cut Rating

 The two most significant changes to the 2016 standards are an expansion of the levels of Cut Resistance, and the addition of a new Hypodermic Needle Puncture Resistance test.

 - Make sure your crew is using the right gloves for the application.
 Concrete Contractors routinely work with materials that have sharp edges, heavy panels, chemicals, and wetness, to name a few hazards.

-  - Contact your nearest HD Supply White Cap Specialist for help in selecting the right glove for your application.
+- Contact your nearest White Cap Specialist for help in selecting the right glove for your application.

 - Happy with the gloves you are using?
 If so, you may need to update your existing company glove standards to ensure they meet your desired cut resistance levels in-line with the new ratings.